-During the financial year the consolidated entity acquired the business of Mighway NZ, SHAREaCAMPER NZ and SHAREaCAMPER AU for total consideration of \$7.37m as detailed in Note 29.
+During the financial year the consolidated entity acquired the business of PaulCamper GmbH for a total consideration of \$47.5m as detailed in Note 29.

-Consideration was payable to the vendor via the issuance of Camplify Holdings Limited shares over three tranches.
-The first tranche was paid on 29 April 2022 and the final two tranches are payable in the FY23 financial year.
+Consideration was payable to the vendor via a combination of cash of \$377k and the issuance of Camplify Holdings Limited shares.
+The shares were issued on 2 December 2022.

-As part of the transaction, goodwill of \$6.44m and identifiable intangible assets of \$1.37m were recognised.
+As part of the transaction, goodwill of \$28.8m and identifiable intangible assets of \$22.3m were recognised.